monsdar/katacoda-scenarios/conan/step3_createlib.md

   * Note the attributes and how they define what our library looks like: Name, Description, Author, ...
   * There's a `build()` method that uses CMake to build the library
   * With `package()` we define where our libs are.
 This is necessary for consumers of our library.
+* Ignore the layout file for now.
+It'll come in handy later on.

 Building the lib is straight-forward.
 Note how we can use conan to build:
 * `mkdir -p ~/hellolib/build && cd ~/hellolib/build`{{execute}}